 Store lightweight countertop appliances in easily reachable areas so they can be used when needed.
 It would be good to be able to keep it in the open, but if this is not possible, then a pull-out drawer in a cabinet will work.

 Heavier appliances like microwaves and mixing machines should be kept in a stationary position at a level a person in a wheelchair can easily reach.

 5. Keep Most Used Food Low

 Spend some time rearranging the refrigerator to keep the most-used food items on the lowest shelves.
 If possible, invest in a French door refrigerator that has a freezer on the bottom.

 Canned goods, cereals, and other items should also be kept on lower shelves in a pantry or in slide-out shelves in lower cabinets.

 6. Install Sink in Lower Countertops

 While you are lowering some of the countertops, consider installing a new sink.
-A regular sink may be too high and set too far back for a person to reach, but a pull-out or pull-down faucet may enable him to fill his own glass, clean up or even help wash dishes.
+A regular sink may be too high and set too far back for a person to reach, but a pull-out or pull-down faucet may enable him to fill their own glass, clean up or even help wash dishes.

 Make sure to leave room beneath the sink for the wheelchair to be able to slide under.
-Cushion all pipes and corners so the person will not bang his legs and knees.
+Cushion all pipes and corners so the person will not bang their legs and knees.